ES-1085/f2025-ds1-project-teamweather/data/README.md

 # data

 Place data file(s) in this folder.
+Add the dimensions (rows and columns).

 Then, include codebooks (variables, and their descriptions) for your data file(s) using the following format.